Jen Psaki

-Jennifer Rene Psaki (/ˈsɑːki/; born December 1, 1978) is an American television political analyst who currently works for MSNBC.
-Previously, she was a political advisor who served under both the Obama and Biden administrations.
-Immediately prior to working for MSNBC, she served the Biden administration as the 34th White House press secretary during 2021 and 2022.
+Jennifer Rene Psaki (/ˈsɑːki/; born December 1, 1978) is an American television political analyst and former government official.
+A political advisor who served under both the Obama and Biden administrations, she served in the Biden administration as the 34th White House press secretary until May 2022.
 A member of the Democratic Party, she previously served in the Obama administration as the White House deputy press secretary (2009); the White House deputy communications director (2009–2011); the spokesperson for the United States Department of State (2013–2015); and the White House communications director (2015–2017).
 Psaki was a political contributor for CNN from 2017 to 2020.
+As of March 2023, she hosts the talk show Inside with Jen Psaki on MSNBC and later on in May 2025 began hosting The Briefing with Jen Psaki.

 Early life and education

-Psaki, the eldest of three daughters, was born in Stamford, Connecticut, in 1978 to psychotherapist Eileen (née Dolan) Medvey and Dimitrios "James" R. Psaki, a retired real estate developer whose grandfather had emigrated from Greece in 1904 and whose grandmother was of Irish descent.
-Her parents married in 1976.
-Psaki also has Polish ancestry.
+Psaki, the eldest of three daughters, was born in New York City in 1978 to psychotherapist Eileen (née Dolan) Medvey and now-retired real estate developer James Raul Psaki.
+She is of Greek and Irish descent.
+Psaki's parents married in 1976, but would later separate.

+Her paternal grandparents were Mary Keane, who died in 1987, and Raoul Psaki (1916–2009), who was a combat medic during World War II and the Korean War.
+Her maternal grandparents were Sylvester J. Dailey (1910–1994) and Genevieve Lambert (1910–2002).